 Knowing the individuals in our classrooms, their families, and communities is an essential starting point of teaching.
 Building relationships with learners, learning from them and their experiences, and empowering them in the classroom establish mutual respect and social contingencies where all class members contribute to social, emotional, and intellectual growth.
 Topics include: learner identities, unpacking teacher privilege, intersections of diversity, building on family/community resources, and responding to diversity through individualization.

 You’ll learn about the different kinds of classrooms, and connect how you were taught to how you’ll teach.
 In the classroom, you’ll apply this knowledge as you understand why your mentor teacher establishes certain routines and procedures.

 Module 2: What Learning Environments Are Out There?

-Module 3: How Do I Build a Culture for My Students and Myself?
+Module 3: How Do I Build a Culture of Achievement for My Students and Myself?